Special Issues

 How to Submit

 Please submit all materials electronically as attachments.
 Text should be in Word format, double spaced, in Times font at 12 point.
 Please do not submit in PDF format.
 Photographs and illustrations should be submitted in jpg or gif format with minimum 72 DPI.
-Send your submission to the editor-in-chief, at dmvarisco@gmail.com or to the associate editors, at vit.sisler@ff.cuni.cz and anders.ackfeldt@cme.lu.se.
+Send your submission to the editors vit.sisler@ff.cuni.cz and anders.ackfeldt@cme.lu.se.
 You should receive confirmation of your submission by email within a few days.

 Peer-review Process